eddow/v-semantic/docs/components/input.md

 ## Slots
 Buttons have two slots (`prepend` and `append`) where an `icon`, a `button` or something with the class `label` can be used.

-The `input` slot can also be given, it is defaulted to a simple text input.
-Its scope is composed of `input` that is the `VueComponent`.
+The default slot can also be given to replace the `<input type="text">` used by default.
-His prperties are:
-- `internalName` will have a value even if no name was given.
-- `model` can be used as a `v-model`
-- `input` is a callback with one argument (the new value)
-- `nativeInput` is a callback with one argument (`$event`)
-- `field` is initialised if the input is in a form-field.

 ## Properties
 The `v-model` is the value and raises the `input` event on change.
 - `placeholder: string`